 We live and breathe audio.
 We are driven by the passion to create audio solutions that make a difference.
-In 2025, the Sennheiser Group celebrates its 80th anniversary.
-Since 1945, we stand for building the future of audio and bringing remarkable sound experiences to our customers.
+This passion has taken us from the world's greatest stages to the quietest listening rooms - and made Sennheiser the name behind audio that doesn't just sound good: It feels true.
+In 2025, the Sennheiser brand celebrates its 80th anniversary.
+Since 1945, we have stood for building the future of audio and bringing remarkable sound experiences to our customers.
+While professional audio solutions such as microphones, meeting solutions, streaming technologies and monitoring systems are part of the business of Sennheiser electronic SE & Co.
+KG, the business with consumer devices such as headphones, soundbars and speechenhanced hearables is operated by Sonova Holding AG under the license of Sennheiser.